ipatalas/ngComponentUtility/README.md

 Controllers are searched using `ngComponents.controllerGlobs` setting.
 They are matched against the name used in component options `controller` field.
 This can be either an identifier of the class used directly or string literal specifying the name of the controller registration in Angular which basically means one can name the Angular controller differently than the class itself and this feature will still work.

+For base classes (scanning their members) to work those base class files have to fit into the same glob.
+One has to extend it to cover those files if naming convention is different.
+For instance I use this:
+`app/**/*{Controller,ControllerBase}.ts`

 ### Templates